blocto/blocto-sdk/README.md

 # Blocto JavaScript SDK

 This is a monorepo of Blocto JavaScript SDK.
+Check out the docs here: [docs.blocto.app](https://docs.blocto.app/).

 ## What's inside?